davepinch/pinchy.cc/content/streams/the-trick-of-the-devil/0/the-trick-of-the-devil.md

 ---
-title: "You think the devil gives a fuck about your terms?"
+title: "The trick of the devil"
 next: "The trick of the devil is not a flaw in the contract."
+type: title
 ---